d-bl/MAE-gf/docs/tria.md

 {% include picts-left.html
   alt="torchon pg"
   src="https://maetempels.github.io/MAE-gf/images_wt/gf-pg-trad.png"
-  by-text="Please note: traditionally the pagoda-ground uses a weaver which returns round the pin with two twists at the pointy bit.
+  content="Please note: traditionally the pagoda-ground uses a weaver which returns round the pin with two twists at the pointy bit.
 The example looked better not turning."
 %}

 * [traditional][ex-trad]